tungpatrick/food_recognition/README.md

 ### Step 3: Inference

 With my current best model, I created a flask web application in the `web_app` folder that could be run with the code shown above.
 If you have another model that you'd like to test out, you can move your best model into the `models` folder inside `web_app` and run it there.

+## Future Plans

+- Clean current data (remove unwanted images)
+    - Unfortunately, as the images were scraped off from a search engine, not all the images were of good quality.
+Some images were just the storefront that sold the dish, some were advertisements, and some were even plastic packagings of the food.
+- Get more data (images) for the current classes
+- Train a model for another cuisine